🇺🇸

 Tests and Pricing

-Explore the RIOT Tests
+Explore All RIOT IQ Tests

-Basic Test
+Basic IQ Test

 3 subtests

 A quick assessment providing an approximate IQ score with a higher margin of error.
+This is our only free IQ test.

 ~10 Minutes